 For those of you who didn’t have this one sink in as a child, it’s always an excellent idea to cover your face whenever you must sneeze or cough.
 It’s better to sneeze or cough into your elbow rather than into your hands.
 Doing this will make it less likely that you’ll infect other folks with the virus or other illnesses.

 If you end up using a tissue when sneezing or coughing, remember to toss the tissue into the trash immediately.
 Don’t just set it down on a table or desk.
-By doing so, you’re increasing the chances others might get sick.
+By doing so, you’re increasing the chances of others getting sick from contact with the surface.

 Finally, don’t forget to cleanse your hands as soon as possible after sneezing or coughing.
 This will help you protect others by ensuring your hands are clean as often as possible.
 You can follow the guidelines in the section above relating to best practices for cleaning your hands.

-Another excellent way to help protect others is to wear a face mask if you’re sick.
-While it’s not the most attractive thing to wear, it’s vital to help limit the chance you pass your sickness onto others.
-Remember to do this in places like your office and when visiting healthcare providers.
+Another excellent way to help protect others is to wear a face mask, especially if you’re sick.
+While it’s not the most attractive or the most convenient to wear, it’s vital to help limit the chance you may pass your sickness onto others.
+Remember to do this in places like your office or when visiting healthcare providers and other essential workers.

 Disinfect and Clean Surfaces

 If you know you’re sick, it’s an excellent idea to regularly clean and disinfect commonly touched surfaces each day.
-Samples of these areas can include doorknobs, remotes, countertops, tables, etc. To disinfect and clean these areas, you can use most approved household disinfectants.
+Samples of these areas can include doorknobs and handles, remotes, countertops, tables, etc. To disinfect and clean these areas, you can use most approved household disinfectants.
 Otherwise, you can use a diluted bleach or alcohol solution.

 For more detailed instructions, click here to view additional tips from the CDC.